-All numbers reflect end-of-year DPRP recognition status (except for 2016) and do not account for the specific time an organization applied for recognition
++All numbers reflect end-of-year DPRP recognition status (except for 2016) and do not account for the specific time an organization applied for recognition

+In March 2016, CDC released a revised curriculum, "Prevent T2," that reflects new literature on selfefficacy, physical activity, diet, and sleep; the curriculum was developed in English at a 6th grade reading level and in Spanish at a 5th grade reading level (i.e., it was not simply translated from English to Spanish) and is available for free to anyone.
+The one-year program has a 26-module core curriculum that emphasizes self-monitoring, self-efficacy, and problem solving; 16 modules must be delivered in the first six months of the program and at least six of the remaining 10 modules in the next six months (see Appendix Table C3 for an overview of curriculum content).
+Program goals include 1) increased physical activity to at least 150 minutes per week, 2) 5% or greater weight loss within six months, and 3) maintenance of weight loss throughout the program and beyond.
 With a goal of expanding access by increasing the number of DPPs, the CDC is using several grant opportunities to increase awareness of prediabetes among providers and the overall population, increase provider referrals to DPPs, and encourage coverage for DPPs through public or private insurance or through employer wellness programs.
 In addition to its grant-based efforts, the CDC is partnering with several other national organizations on initiatives to address prediabetes.
 These efforts focus on increased access to and coverage for DPPs and health care provider referral to these programs, as well as outreach to populations at high-risk of prediabetes based on race/ethnicity or income, and are discussed in further detail below.

-Prevent Diabetes STAT
+Prevent Diabetes STAT62